 (iv) Primary packing materials like cartons, wrappings, cardboard boxes, etc. used to protect finished from climatic conditions or for secure handling inside the factory.

 From the above discussion, it becomes clear that indirect materials like boxes etc. cannot be classified as direct materials.
-An example of indirect materials is consumable like of fixed assets, high-speed diesel used in power generator etc.
+An example of indirect materials is consumable like fixed assets, high-speed diesel used in power generators etc.

 Classification of materials into direct and indirect facilitates materials.
 Direct materials are usually high-value items as compared to indirect materials and need strict control and critical analysis for reducing their cost.
 On the other hand, simple control techniques are sufficient in the case of indirect materials being low-value items.